 (4) Pack a baby bath tub chair

-Most importantly, our boy love this chair.
-It gives him freedom to splash and sit calmly in the water without us having to hold him upright, which results in longer, more enjoyable baths.
+Most importantly, both of our boys loved using this chair.
+It gave them the freedom to splash and sit calmly in the water without us having to hold them upright.
+The result was longer, more enjoyable baths.

 Note – don’t forget to bring your favorite baby shampoo.
 We like traveling with Johnson’s Head to Toe baby wash because we only need to pack one bottle.

 Did you ever think you’d get to a place in life where your daily activities revolve around nap times?

 Sticking with your baby’s nap routine is essential when you travel, especially if you’re dealing with baby jet lag.
 It’s not always ideal and it often means sacrificing some activities or sightseeing, but a tired and cranky baby is not fun for anyone.
 Why not take a quick nap with your baby to recharge your batteries too?